rutvikk05/chess-server/README.md

 Check out [this demo](https://www.chesslablab.com).

-> Please note the sandbox server might not be up and running all the time.

 ### Setup

 Clone the `chesslablab/chess-server` repo into your projects folder as it is described in the following example: